kosday/Linkar-v2-with-Excel/README.md

-# Linkar with Excel using linkaclientCOM.dll library
+# Linkar with Excel using LinkaClientCOM.dll library

 This demo shows how a persistent client works with an Excel frame document and shows data in a spreadsheet.